cloud8421/elixir-benchmark-test/README.md

 # ElixirBenchmarkTests

 This repository collects benchmark tests for Elixir.
+The idea is that given two or more possible implementations for a single task, we want to see which is more performant.

 ## Setup